 Teething means that for at least two years, you can be woken up any night, at any time, any number of times, by a crying, fussing baby.
 And sleepy parents are not happy parents.
 So we’re desperate to just make it stop.
 Which means we’re susceptible to endless marketing aiming to get us to buy whatever might get them to just go to sleep.

-This is the numbing medication in medicines such as Baby Orajel.
-Do not use this!
 Back when General Leia was a baby, I refused to use Baby Orajel (much to family’s chagrin, “I used teething gel on you and you were fine!”) because I knew it could cause problems with a breastfeeding baby’s latch, potentially leading to early weaning.

-Five years later, there’s even more convincing evidence that numbing agents are not suitable for children.
+Now, there’s even more convincing evidence that numbing agents are not suitable for children.

-Homeopathic remedies for teething
+Homeopathic teething tablets

 Teething tablets are another item that have recently been taken off the market but might still be lying around the house.
 Teething tablets contain belladona, also known as the poison nightshade.
 Each tablet is only supposed to contain 0.0000000000002 mg belladona extract.
 At this low a dose, the belladonna shouldn’t cause any damage.